Know the Laws: New Jersey

 Yes.
 There are exceptions to the home state rule.

-You can also file for temporary emergency custody in a state other than the home state if the child is present in the state AND one of these things is true:
+You can file for temporary emergency custody in a state other than the home state if the child is present in the state and one of these things is true:

 It depends on the particulars of your situation.
 To find out what the process will be like for you, please consult a lawyer in your area.

 Generally, if the parents are married, one or both of the parents usually files for custody as part of a divorce action.
 If the parents are already divorced, the parent who does not have custody can ask for a change in custody in the county where the divorce was issued.
 If the parents were never married, either parent can file for custody in the county in which the child has been living for at least six months.

 Mediation is a process by which parents attempt to reach an agreement relating to custody and visitation of their child.
 Mediation involves the help of a trained professional (a "mediator") who guides the discussion process between the parents and tries to come to a compromise that both parents are happy with.
 The mediator cannot force you to agree to something that you don't want.

 Cases involving custody or parenting time will be referred to mediation.
 The case will not be referred to mediation if you have a temporary or final restraining order.
 However, in cases where there is domestic violence but there is no restraining order, you may still be referred to mediation but the issues of domestic violence will not be resolved in the mediation.* Therefore, if you are the victim of domestic violence, make sure the judge knows this.
 It may affect his/her decision on whether to send you to mediation.

 Mediation in domestic violence situations often does not work since one parent is usually afraid of the other and may not feel comfortable or safe disagreeing with the abusive parent.
 If you are referred to mediation, you can ask the court to remove your case from mediation – the judge will do so if there is “good cause” to remove it.*